gramexrecipes/gramex-ml-workshop/README.md

 # For workshop organizers

-Please review the setup instructions: https://github.com/bkamapantula/gramex-ml-workshop/blob/master/demo_setup.md
+Please review the instructions on how this workshop content is put together: https://github.com/bkamapantula/gramex-ml-workshop/blob/master/demo_setup.md

+# For workshop participants

 ## Audience and prerequisites